adamcreeves/Rock-Paper-Scissors-More-reactjs/README.md

-# Rock, Paper, Scissors, More Game
+# Rock, Paper, Scissors, and More Game

 ## Built with React js

-For React js practice, I made a fully functional Rock, Paper, Scissors game (expanded) for web and mobile with 9 different playable moves/options.
-Each option has an equal chance or winning or losing It is hosted with Firebase at: https://rock-paper-scissors-8f93e.web.app
+I made a fully functional Rock, Paper, Scissors, and More game (expanded) for web and mobile with 9 different playable moves/options.
+Each option has an equal chance of winning or losing.
+It's hosted with Firebase

+### Play the game here: https://rock-paper-scissors-8f93e.web.app

 ## Rules of the game: